helpme970/er-patcher/README.md

 3. Launch the game through steam. `er-patcher` automatically launches a patched version of `eldenring.exe` with EAC disabled.

 Note: There might be some distros (e.g. older Ubuntu releases) that launch python 2 instead of 3 when running `python`.
 In that case you'll need to replace `python` with `python3` in the launch option line.

+## Troubleshooting
+If you have issues, verify your game files and make sure that no other patch is applied to Elden Ring.

 ## Features